reactioncommerce/reaction/README.md

 #Reaction
-A commerce platform developed with Meteor and following a reactive design pattern.
+A commerce platform developed with Meteor and following a reactive design pattern that puts usability and conversions first.

 Reaction is a project of [Ongo Works](http://ongoworks.com).
-We welcome (and need) contributors, issues, comments!
+We welcome contributors, issues, comments.

+**If you are interested in joining our alpha+ testing rounds - [please contact us](mailto:contact@ongoworks.com) - we'll make it easy!**

 ###Core ideas: